 How Busy is Windtower Hike?

 West Wind Pass is relatively busy, but many people stop here and turn around.
-The hike all the way up to Windtower is one of the lesser known hikes in the area and you will likely only see a few other parties even in the heat of summer.
+The hike all the way up to Windtower is one of the lesser-known hikes in the area and you will likely only see a few other parties even in the heat of summer.
 A reliable outdoor hat and sunglasses will be greatly appreciated since the route lacks much in the form of sun protection.

 Other Notes about Hiking Windtower